uchicago/shibboleth-oidc/README.md

 The client is automatically and by default pre=registered with IdP under `https://mmoayyed.unicon.net:9443/simple-web-app`.
 It runs inside a Jetty instance that is configured to use port `9443` and the same keystore the IdP uses for simplicity.

+## Dockerized IdP Configuration

+Must have built and installed the IdP package locally first.

+./rundocker.sh